instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_account.md

 <h2 id="account_notification_created">account_notification_created</h2>

-**Definition:** The event is emitted anytime an account level notification is created by and end user or API request.
+**Definition:** The event is emitted anytime an account level notification is created by an end user or API request.

 **Trigger:** Triggered anytime a new account notification is created.